nick-p-34/telemetrix-sim/README.md

 ```

 ### `--car-id`
 - **Description:** The racing number of the car.
-Purely for customisation or identification purposes, non essential.
+Purely for customisation or identification purposes, non-essential.
 - **Expected values:** `string`, in the format: `#` followed by `int`
 - **Default value:** `#34`
 - **Usage:**